The new local listings updates are impacting your dental SEO

 The top placement of local listings top “packs” rely heavily on the searcher’s IP address (the specific address assigned to your computer that allows you to send and retrieve data over Internet connections) and that means that you and the guy next to you in the coffee shop could be getting completely different results for the same search.
 Those vacillations are super hard to track, so even if your Google ranking report doesn’t show you in the local 3-pack, you may actually be there in some searches – especially if you are in the top 20!

-We can say one thing for sure – patient reviews make a big difference.
+We can say one thing for sure – dental patient reviews make a big difference.
 People almost always read reviews before they make a purchase or choose a healthcare provider.
 And now, reviews are more important than ever.

 Google itself says that, “Strong reviews and pictures of your business and products help your business stand out to customers online.”